heftymouse/writeups/TUCTF23/rev/electric-byte.md

     e = AES.new(b"EL3CTRICBYTEKEY!", AES.MODE_ECB)
     print(e.decrypt(data))
 ```
-This gives us an HTML document with the flag in Base64.
+This gives us an HTML document containing the flag in Base64.